 If a student wishes to receive services and/or accommodations, they must submit documentation of their disability to the disAbility Services Advisor.
 Medical, psychological, and/or other appropriate diagnostic evaluations serve to document the nature and extent of the student’s disability, as well as its impact on the student in an academic environment.

-Once documentation has been submitted, the student must contact the disAbility Services Advisor by emailing firstname.lastname@example.org or calling (309) 649-6268 to schedule an appointment to complete the necessary request for accommodations forms.
+Once documentation has been submitted, the student must contact the disAbility Services Advisor or call (309) 649-6268 to schedule an appointment to complete the necessary request for accommodations forms.
 At this time, the disAbility Services Advisor and the student will discuss appropriate accommodations, how to access available services, and the advisor will answer any questions the student may have.
 If you use a TTY and need to contact us, please Dial 711 or (800) 536-0844 and proceed as you would with a regular TTY call.

 What type of documentation is needed?